WebDevBooster/dozenal/README.md

 The downside is that while *twega* has been engineered to increase the audible distinction to *treda*, it lacks a mnemonic connection to dozen.
 Unless someone has a better proposal, we might have to live with that.
 Given that this suffix helps to avoid confusing between frequently used number names, it seems like an acceptable compromise.
 Plus, *fora* (see below) is also an irregular word.

+UPDATE:
+I might have just come up with a better solution.

+The only reason why the *-na* suffix couldn't be used for the **'20** group is because "twena" would have been too close to "twenner" (which is an occasionally used word for *twenty pounds*).
+Other than that, "twena" would have been great on all counts AND the "n" in "twena" would give us a nice mnemonic connection to dozen.

+OK, but nothing stops us from using the *-na* suffix for the **'30** group!

+So, we could leave the regular suffix *-da* for the **two dozen** group i.e. use the word *tweda* there.
+And use the irregular *-na* suffix for the **three dozen** group.
+The word for the **three dozen** group already IS irregular because "th" has been reduced to "t" (for ease of pronunciation).
+So, it wouldn't hurt if we make it even more irregular by changing the suffix from *-da* to *-na*.
+With the *-na* suffix we keep a mnemonic connection to dozen.

+Right.
+So, *tweda* for the two ***D***ozen group and *trena* for the three doze***N*** group appears to be a great solution to this problem.

 #### From '20 to 'E0